by Marcelle Pick, OB/GYN NP

 You may have heard negative news about certain herbs for menopause.
 One of the biggest complaints I hear is that they don’t work.
 In my opinion, this argument arises for two different reasons: first, the desire for a one-size-fits-all cure and second, our own impatience.
 The honest truth is that the-one-size-fits-all cure for menopause simply doesn’t exist.
 If I know one thing from working with women all these years, it’s that menopause looks different in every single one of us.
 While one woman may have hot flashes and insomnia, another may have anxiety and fuzzy thinking or mood swings and night sweats or any combination of these symptoms.
 And though the root cause of your hot flashes is hormonal imbalance, the specific hormones that are high or low are unique to each woman, and vary over time.

 We each have different needs when it comes to restoring and maintaining balance.
 So it stands to reason that what works for one woman may not work for another.
 This is one of the reasons why I recommend a phytotherapeutic agent that includes more than one herb.
 In this way, diversity gives you the benefit of trying several plants in small doses, instead of trying one at a time in larger doses.
-Science also suggests that combination formulas, such as the one we offer in the Personal Program, work in an adaptogenic and synergistic way to restore hormonal balance within a range of variable circumstances.
+Science also suggests that combination formulas work in an adaptogenic and synergistic way to restore hormonal balance within a range of variable circumstances.

 A diverse phytotherapeutic agent offers lower doses and a gentler approach, but can also take more time to be effective.
 In this country we’ve gotten so used to medicine taking effect immediately.
 If it doesn’t work within a few days (or even minutes), we may toss the package in the garbage and look for something else.
 Phytotherapy often requires more time to have an effect than most pharmaceuticals.
 This is because it is gentler than the drugs manufactured today — and I don’t think this is a bad thing.
 The more gently our bodies are coaxed from hormonal imbalance to balance, the better.
 Shock isn’t good for any system.